 More than one cluster in kubeconfig?

-Before starting, make sure that you local context is the one you’de like to add to Codefresh.
+Before starting, make sure that your local context is the one you would like to add to Codefresh.

 Switch to the desired context before continue